Guidance varies for employees who worry about mandates to continue reporting to work

-Governor Eric Holcomb said Tuesday that his latest executive order closing non-essential businesses should have clarified which businesses can stay open.
+Governor Eric Holcomb said Tuesday that his latest executive order to close non-essential businesses should have clarified which businesses can stay open.

 Some employees, however, say that they do not agree with their employers' classification as essential and do not feel safe reporting to work.